-Why Use Treats for Dog Training?
+Reasons to Use Treats for Training

+Using treats during dog training is not more like bribery than training.
 Treats should be looked at in the same light as your paycheck.
 Even if you have a job you love, and a great boss, chances are if you stop getting a paycheck, you're going to stop showing up for work.
 Dog treats are your dog's paycheck.
 They are simply a means of making sure your dog shows up eager to work when it's time for a training session.

-Using Dog Treats to Lure
+Use Dog Treats to Lure

 One way dog treats are used is to lure dogs to do the behavior you want.
 For example, when you train a dog to sit, you can start by luring your dog with a treat.
-Hold a treat close to your dog's nose, and slowly move the treat back over his head.
+Hold a treat close to your dog's nose, and slowly move the treat back over its head.
 Most dogs will stick their noses up to follow the dog treat, and as their nose goes up, their bottoms go down.
-Luring works well on a number of other behaviors, including down and roll over.
+Luring works well on a number of other behaviors, including down and rollover.

 Keep Dog Treats Small

-You don't have to give your dog a handful of treats every time you reward him.
+You don't have to give your dog a handful of treats every time you reward it.
 Instead, use the smallest treat your dog will work for.
 For most dogs, just a small nibble of something is enough to do the trick.
 Some dogs even work for their own kibble, one piece at a time.

-You don't want your dog consuming more calories than he needs because he is getting treats during training sessions.
-Keep in mind that your dog's treats should only make up about 10 percent of his daily diet.
+You don't want your dog consuming more calories than it needs because it is getting treats during training sessions.
+Keep in mind that your dog's treats should only make up about 10 percent of its daily diet.

 If your dog sees you holding a treat or notices you're near the treat jar, it may signal that a treat is going to happen if it does what you want.
 In essence, you may be teaching the dog only to listen or react when it knows a treat is imminent.
 Take care to conceal treats, only showing them to your dog and providing them when your dog has completed the behavior you want.